 Our conversation was a pointless shouting match, the strangers yelling in Portuguese, us yelling back in English.
 They kept yelling and hammering the door.
 We kept yelling back.

 The hammering reverberated around the hostel.
-Eventually, someone emerged from one of the other dorm rooms to provide a half-asleep translation service.
+Eventually, someone emerged from one of the other dorm rooms to provide a sleepy translation service.
 It took a while, but eventually, we made the small crowd in the hallway understand that we were stuck inside.

 Then they broke down the door.

 Next thing I knew, two hostel employees were in the room, unpacking a second set of flat-pack bunk beds a foot from my head and starting to build.
 Two new guests – Argentinian brothers in town to watch their country in the finals – had arrived in the middle of the night and our tiny, two-bed dorm was becoming a four-bed.
 In fact, by the end of our four-night stay in Rocinha Favela the hostel staff somehow managed to fit a third set of bunk beds in, blocking the door to the bathroom and leaving no room for anything except shimmying sideways between a maze of beds to reach the exit.

 Later on, the whole thing just seemed funny.
 Especially when, the next day, I heard rumours flying around of break-ins, fights, a raid from a cartel.
 At the time, it was annoying, but over four days staying in a favela in Rio it was the only bad thing that happened.

 By the light of the next day Rocinha Favela itself wasn’t so bad.
 It was chaotic and colourful, but it felt much more “real” than the more upscale districts we explored on foot over the next few days.
 The people we met were lovely.
 Our stay there is one of the most memorable things about my trip to Brazil in general!